 How does this impact me?
 What’s next for mobile-first indexing?

 Following a series of announcements (March 2020 & July 2020) Google told us that they plan to move all websites to mobile-first indexing as of late March 2021, but more recently, they mentioned that it could take a little longer than expected.
+The latest is that there is no deadline but Google will continue to look to combat challenges and mitigate risk for future transitions.
 Generally speaking, sites have been converted to mobile-first indexing based on “readiness” — more on that below.
 As Google is periodically moving sites over, every now and again there seems to be a wave of sites that have been converted.

 When asked specifically for the criteria on transitioning websites based on “readiness”, John Mueller of Google replied saying, “We don't have a fixed threshold that's easily comparable.
 So we do take into account a number of things like the content on the page, the structured data that you have on the pages, the images, the videos, and internal linking.
 All of these things kind of add up for us and we try to look at it on a per site basis so we can say the site is pretty much ready.”
 While he pointed out that no site is perfect, he stated that some parts of a website are often better for mobile and some parts are a little worse for mobile.
 Overall, Google’s intention is to not cause problems.
 He concluded saying, “We essentially need to be sure that the mobile version, when we index it with mobile-first indexing, is equivalent to the desktop version so that more or less we can shift these over without any problems.”

 Here are some items to consider for those of you preparing for the transition to mobile-first: